MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-authentication.md

 Any data lake solution should use and integrate with the directory service that's already in use.
 For most organizations, Active Directory is the directory service for all identity-related services.
 It's the primary and centralized database for all service and user accounts.

-In the cloud, Microsoft Entra ID (formerly Azure AD) is a centralized identity provider and the preferred source for identity management.
+In the cloud, Microsoft Entra ID is a centralized identity provider and the preferred source for identity management.
 Delegating authentication and authorization to Microsoft Entra ID enables scenarios such as conditional access policies that require a user to be in a specific location.
 It supports multifactor authentication to increase the level of access security.
 Data services should be configured with Microsoft Entra integration whenever possible.

-For data services that do not support Microsoft Entra ID, authentication should be performed using an access key or token.
+For data services that don't support Microsoft Entra ID, authentication should be performed using an access key or token.
 The client should store the access key in a key management store, such as Azure Key Vault.

 Authentication scenarios for cloud-scale analytics are: